Supporting trans members

 What you should consider to support trans people within Girlguiding

-Girlguiding is an inclusive organisation and we want to ensure that all girls receive a great guiding experience.
+We're an inclusive organisation and we want to ensure that all girls receive a great guiding experience.

-Our inclusion guidance is here to help you to make your unit and activities inclusive of girls from all backgrounds and help you talk to girls about difference and the importance of diversity and inclusivity in guiding.
+Our inclusion guidance is here to help you to make your unit and activities inclusive of girls from all backgrounds.
+And help you talk to girls about difference and the importance of diversity and inclusivity in guiding.